-On January 29, 2019, the Department raised the Travel Advisory for Venezuela to a Level 4: Do Not Travel, urging U.S. citizens not to travel to Venezuela due to crime, civil unrest, poor health infrastructure, and arbitrary arrest and detention of U.S. citizens.
+The Travel Advisory for Venezuela remains a Level 4: Do Not Travel, urging U.S. citizens not to travel to Venezuela due to crime, civil unrest, poor health infrastructure, and arbitrary arrest and detention of U.S. citizens.

 We urge U.S. citizens in Venezuela who are safe to contact their loved ones directly and/or update their social media status.

 Notify the Department about U.S. Citizens in Venezuela:

 If you are concerned about a U.S. citizen in Venezuela, you may inform the Department of State through the following ways:

 Please also see the latest Travel Advisory on the Travel.State.Gov website for additional information.

 The safety and security of U.S. citizens is our highest priority.
 U.S. citizens who choose to remain in Venezuela are encouraged to notify the U.S. government of their presence in the country by entering their information in Task Force Alert and by enrolling in the Smart Traveler Enrollment Program to receive updates.

 If you have a question or a concern regarding a consular service for a U.S. citizen in Venezuela, you may contact us at VenezuelaEmergencyUSC@state.gov.
 We will provide updates on foreign government partners capable of providing limited emergency and routine consular assistance once this information is available.